Thursday, August 19

 Did you Know?

 The ancient Greeks put the god Apollo on a pedestal because he was the god of poetry, music, healing, and more.
-Thanks to a handful of German scholars, he is associated with traits like rationality and calmness.
+Twentieth-century German philosophers juxtaposed the sons of Zeus — Apollo (archetype of rationality and calmness) and Dionysus (archetype of passion, emotions, and instinct) — in a long-lasting duality.